3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 Guide is made with assumption, that you still have access to:
-- private key or at least previously generated revocation certificate - please note that gpg save revocation certificate automatically on machine you generated key in `/home/USERNAME/.gnupg/openpgp-revocs.d/KEYID.rev`
+- private key or at least previously generated revocation certificate - please note that gpg saves revocation certificate automatically on machine you generated key in `/home/USERNAME/.gnupg/openpgp-revocs.d/KEYID.rev`
 - list of servers to which your key was uploaded - in theory servers should sync between each other,